-Survey responses help us and our partners better understand the spinal muscular atrophy community.
-All survey responses are kept confidential, reported only in total (your specific responses will not be reported individually), and will become property of Health Union, LLC.
+Survey responses help us and our partners better understand the SMA community.
+All survey responses remain confidential, reported only in total.
+This means your specific responses will not be reported individually.
+All information will become property of Health Union, LLC.

 What happens after I take the survey?

-But that is not all – throughout the year, we publish articles and videos based on learnings from the survey.
-We hope this survey-driven content contributes to the information available to those affected by SMA and helps them connect with those who have walked the same path.
+But that is not all.
+Throughout the year, we publish articles and videos based on what we learned from the survey.
+We hope this survey-driven content contributes to the information available to those affected by SMA and helps you all connect with others who walk the same path.

 Still have questions?
-Comment below, or email us at spinalmuscularatrophy.net for more information.
+Comment below, or email us at email@example.com for more information.